Pacific CARE Pet Emergency & Specialty

 Vomiting blood, passing blood in stools/urine

-Changes in behavior, appetite, elimination habits
+Changes in behavior, appetite, and elimination habits

 Trauma